 Even if the car is not driverless, the driver is still connected with the world around them through a digital cockpit platform while sensors positioned around the car provide a cocoon of safety in the thickest of traffic.
-Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I) technology allows the car to communicate with other cars and the infrastructure like traffic lights.
+Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I) technology allow the car to communicate with other cars and the infrastructure like traffic lights.
 Vehicle speed and the distance to other vehicles can be adjusted immediately in response to conditions on the road.
 Voice recognition allows drivers to communicate with a virtual personal assistant to schedule meetings and send text messages without taking their hands off the wheel while the vehicle’s navigation system guides the car through traffic.
 Everything a person needs is at their command.

 Nice vision.
 But how close is it?

 The road vehicle powered by an internal combustion engine has gone through a more extensive transformation in the past 25 years than it had in the previous century.
 The last 25 years have been witness to increasing standardization, platform sharing and computer-aided design in the automotive industry.
 We have also seen rapidly rising fuel efficiency and engine output.
 In addition, technologies that improve the driving experience, such as GPS navigation systems, rear-view cameras and keyless ignitions are just a few of the features common in today’s car.
 These features are not merely accepted, but expected, by car buyers.

 More importantly, connectivity is essential to both autonomous vehicles and smart cities.
 In fact, in the 2018 Automotive Product Development and Launch Cycles survey sponsored by Jabil, 53 percent of respondents shared that better connectivity was the primary driver of technology innovation in the industry.
 Download the survey report.

 Most of the technological advances in automobiles have been focused until now, and rightly so, on making cars safer while also providing simple user conveniences, like GPS navigation.
 Much of the technological magic that happens in today’s vehicles occurs under the hood or out of sight behind the dashboard or through sensors mounted in car panels.
-It’s made a difference.
+These automotive trends have made a big difference.